TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-unabletodelete-existinglease.md

 ﻿<properties
-pageTitle="ARM lease exist"
-description="ARM lease exist"
-infoBubbleText="An active lease has been detected" service="microsoft.storage" resource="storage"
+pageTitle="Unable to delete due to active lease with no attached VM" description="Stray lease or CRP lock exists on Storage resource" infoBubbleText="An active lease with no attached VM has been detected" service="microsoft.storage" resource="storage" authors="passaree" displayOrder="" articleId="Storagev2insights_UnableToDelete_Lease" diagnosticScenario="Leased page blobs without an attached VM" selfHelpType="diagnostics" supportTopicIds="" resourceTags="windows"
-authors="passaree"
-displayOrder=""
-articleId="Storagev2insights_all_DeletionARM_Lease"
-diagnosticScenario="An active non page blob lease has been detected" selfHelpType="diagnostics" supportTopicIds="" resourceTags="windows"